What is the 21 Day Challenge?

 Why the Challenge?

 It is said that it takes 21 days to form a habit.
 By taking small actions and participating in a conversation about racism and social justice, we can create momentum and unity in order to build new and positive habits to change our communities and ourselves.
-YWCA Glendale will be launching the 21-Day Anti-Racist Challenge on January 18, 2021 – Martin Luther King Day.
+YWCA Glendale and Pasadena will be launching the 21-Day Anti-Racist Challenge on January 18, 2021 – Martin Luther King Day.
 Education is an essential part of organizing for change.
 Therefore, students from Saybrook University (a graduate university based in Pasadena that focuses on educating humanistic leaders who transform their fields and communities), will support the development of this Challenge by measuring the results of the Challenge’s pre and post survey data to assess the Challenge’s impact.

 Why Should I Engage My Company or Organization?